syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 ![](/js/Diagram/Page-Settings_images/Page-Settings_img3.png)

+N> When the pageWidth and pageHeight are not specified, the rectangular region that completely fits all nodes and connectors are considered as page size.

 ### BackgroundImage

-You can set any background image for diagram.
-Diagram allows to stretch and align the background images anywhere on the diagram area.
+You can stretch and align the background image anywhere over the diagram area.
-`source` property of `backgroundImage` allows you to set the path of the image. `scale` and `align` properties help to stretch/align the background images.
+The `source` property of `backgroundImage` allows you to set the path of the image.
+The `scale` and the `align` properties help to stretch/align the background images.

 To explore the backgroundImage properties, refer [Background Image](/js/api/ejDiagram#members:backgroundimage "Background Image").

-The following code illustrates how to customize the page size and the appearance of page and off-page.
+The following code illustrates how to stretch and align the background image.

 {% highlight js %}

 $("#diagram").ejDiagram({
 	//Sets off-page background
 	backgroundColor: "whitesmoke",
-    backgroundImage: {alignment:ej.datavisualization.Diagram.ImageAlignment.XMidYMin,scale:ej.datavisualization.Diagram.scaleConstraints.Meet,source:"airplane.png"},
+    backgroundImage: {alignment:ej.datavisualization.Diagram.ImageAlignment.XMidYMin, scale:ej.datavisualization.Diagram.scaleConstraints.Meet, source:"airplane.png"},
 	pageSettings: {
 		//Sets page size
 		pageHeight: 500,